In this section…

-There has been considerable discussion about exactly what sort of lace had decorated the wonderful wedding dress of the Duchess of Cambridge.
-I was vaguely aware that French lace was involved, but it was not until a recent visit to northern France for the Vème Biennale Internationale at Sebourg that I discovered that the lace had been made in Caudry, only about 20 miles from where my husband and I were staying.
+There was considerable discussion about exactly what sort of lace had decorated the wonderful wedding dress of the Duchess of Cambridge on her marriage to Prince William in 2011.
+I was vaguely aware that French lace was involved, but it was not until a visit to northern France for the Vème Biennale Internationale at Sebourg later that year that I discovered that the lace had been made in Caudry, only about 20 miles from where my husband and I were staying.
 As the Caudry Lace Museum is open on Mondays, we were able to visit it on a detour back to Lille, where we were catching the Eurostar train home.

 We knew we were in the right place when we saw an old Leavers lace machine on a roundabout coming into Caudry, and managed to follow the signs to the museum, which is in an old lace factory built in 1898.
 On the ground floor we found a Leavers lace machine — made in Nottingham — which we could have seen in action if we’d visited later in the week.